buildbot/buildbot/master/docs/developer/config.rst

 Reconfiguration
 ===============

-When the buildmaster receives a signal to beging a reconfig, it re-reads the configuration file, generating a new :py:class:`MasterConfig` instance, and then notifies all of its child services via the reconfig mechanism described below.
+When the buildmaster receives a signal to begin a reconfig, it re-reads the configuration file, generating a new :py:class:`MasterConfig` instance, and then notifies all of its child services via the reconfig mechanism described below.
 The master ensures that at most one reconfiguration is taking place at